openslide/openslide.github.io/docs/newformat/index.md

 `openslide.mpp-x`, `openslide.mpp-y`, and `openslide.objective-power` should be a copy of, or otherwise derived from, another vendor-specific property.
 The vendor-specific property should be the uninterpreted value from the slide file, while the `openslide.` property should be the validated or calculated value, often produced with `_openslide_duplicate_{int,double}_prop()`.

-You should not set `openslide.quickhash-1` yourself; see below.
+You should not set `openslide.quickhash-1` or `openslide.vendor` directly.

 For examples of properties produced by existing drivers, see the [web demo](http://openslide.org/demo/).